skylar2k/SXOS-CheatDB/README.md

 Folders are to be extracted and placed on your Switch's SD Card in: /sxos/titles

 ## Having Problems?
+Try the following:
-Use the latest SXOS update & Ensure your games Title ID AND Build ID are the same as the cheat files (The cheats likely will NOT work if they are different)
+* Use the latest SXOS update
+* Ensure your games Title ID AND Build ID are the same as the cheat file (The cheats likely will NOT work if they are different)
+* Using a theme? remove it.
+Themes don't play well with cheats, EmuNAND, or homebrew.

 Example: To use the current USA Dead Cell's cheats you will need version 1.0.2 of the game (Dead Cells [UPD][0100fc000aef0800][v131072].nsp) and these IDs:
 * Title ID: 0100FC000AEF0000